 Dashavatara refers to the ten primary avatars of Vishnu, the Hindu god of preservation.
 Vishnu is said to descend in form of an avatar to restore order on this earth.

-Following are the main avatars of Lord Vishnu:
+Name of the main avatars of Lord Vishnu:

 - Matsya (मत्स्य) – Vishnu takes the form of a fish to save Manu from the deluge (Pralaya), after which he takes his boat to the new world along with one of every species of plant and animal, gathered in a massive cyclone.